azizjon-aliev/polis-calc/README.md

 * `settings.quote_base_price` must be `Decimal`.
 Use Decimal end-to-end and serialize to string in JSON if needed.
 * Coefficients are static by default — move to config/DB if you need runtime changes.
 * Validate `age` and `experience` as positive integers in schemas.

----

-If you want this in Russian, or even shorter (single-paragraph), say the word and I’ll shrink it.